1. Why book with JOURNEY TO EGYPT ?

 4. What do I need to do to book a tour and confirm my reservation?

 Booking a tour is simple.
 All you need to do is contact our representatives via one of the methods listed above in question 3.
 You will receive a prompt response outlining the options available to you and then you can build a tour that will suit your needs in terms of budget, number of days, and points of interest with the help of one of our travel consultants.
 Once a plan has been decided, JOURNEY TO EGYPT will send you a detailed itinerary that includes all necessary information and plans for your trip.
 At this point, you will have to confirm your reservation with payment of a deposit.
 Your reservation will not be confirmed until payment of this deposit is received by JOURNEY TO EGYPT.
 The balance of payment will be due on arrival to begin your tour.

 5. How much will I have to pay as a deposit?
 How will I pay it?

-- The deposit required will be 25% of the total price of the tour, except during peak travel times around Christmas and New Years, when the deposit will be 50% of the total price.
-You can pay the deposit by Western Union or Bank Wire Transfer is accepted.
+The deposit required will be 25% of the total price of the tour, except during peak travel times around Christmas and New Years, when the deposit will be 50% of the total price.
+You can pay the deposit Online by credit card Or by Western Union or Bank Wire Transfer is accepted.
 Our representatives will be willing to provide any additional information or support you need to complete this payment. - If payment of the deposit in one transaction is not possible, please contact JOURNEY TO EGYPT to enquire about the possibility of making the payment in installments.

 Credit Card payments are collected by Trekksoft AG acting as an authorised agent of Journey To Egypt.
 Subsequently, Trekksoft AG will appear as JOURNEY TO EGYPT on your credit card statement.
 The domain where you enter and process your payment is owned and operated by TrekkSoft AG.